Some books I used when researching adoption reunion:

 A BEGINNER’S GUIDE TO GENEALOGY IN THE USA How to use the internet for research at Vodien, including regional links for family history researchers in the USA plus helpful guidance on how to start searching.

-This information is for guidance only.
+This information is for guidance only and is mostly UK-based.
 All websites featured include further useful links, so please explore.
 Sandra Danby does not offer adoption advice or genealogical services.